September 19, 2014

-You know how it goes: The minute you turn your back, your pet decides that your new carpet's the perfect place to relieve himself.
+You know how it goes: Your pet decides that your new carpet's the perfect place to relieve himself.
+Or perhaps you walk into your bedroom and catch a whiff of something like amonia, or worse.

-- Use your nose and eyes to find soiled areas.
-You might want to use a black light, which you can purchase at a home supply store.
-A black light will usually show even old urine stains.
+- Examine the suspect area closely to catch hard-to-find soiling.
+You might want to use a black light (which you can purchase at a home-supply store) to discover even old urine stains.
 Turn out all of the lights in the room; use the black light to identify soiled areas, and lightly outline the areas with chalk.

 If your pet urinates or defecates on the sheets or blankets on a bed, then cover the bed with a vinyl, flannel-backed tablecloth when you begin the re-training period.
 It's machine washable, inexpensive and unattractive to your pet.